 Better usability for a specialty coffee guide (5x success rate, 3x speed, and 2x satisfaction)

-User research, defining personas, key user stories, and Product Vision
+1. I've done User research, defining personas and key user stories, so I could formulate a Product Vision for users expectations.

 Issue 1: Lengthy onboarding obscures the business model